alangunning/doc-ai-analysis-starter/docs/content/github.md

 `show_progress=True` to emit upload progress callbacks for integration with the CLI's progress bars.

 Uploaded files default to `purpose="user_data"`; set `OPENAI_FILE_PURPOSE` to override this value.
+The Responses API only accepts PDFs (and images) as `input_file` attachments, so non‑PDF documents are read as plain text and sent as additional `input_text` entries.

-The helper delegates to `doc_ai.openai.create_response`, uploading any local paths (switching to the resumable `/v1/uploads` service for large files) and passing remote URLs directly to the Responses API.
+The helper delegates to `doc_ai.openai.create_response`, uploading any local PDFs (switching to the resumable `/v1/uploads` service for large files) and passing remote URLs directly to the Responses API.
 GitHub Models do not support file uploads, so the function automatically falls back to OpenAI's API at `https://api.openai.com/v1` (using the `OPENAI_API_KEY` token) whenever the base